Early Childhood Education

 Total Units: | 38 |

-The Early Childhood Education Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Early Childhood Education Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus the local ARC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See ARC graduation requirements.

 Student Learning Outcomes